Irritable Bowel Syndrome (IBS)

 Stress

-High-stress levels can often worsen or trigger IBS symptoms.
-Patients may find reducing stress levels improves their symptoms and/or reduces how often symptoms flare-up.
-Some patients may try psychological treatments such as cognitive behavioural therapy (CBT) for IBS.
+High-stress levels can often worsen or trigger symptoms.
+Patients may find reducing stress levels improves their symptoms and/or reduces how often symptoms flare up.
+Your doctor may recommend psychological treatments such as cognitive behavioural therapy (CBT) for IBS.
 These can be especially helpful if symptoms are triggered by stress and anxiety.

 Exercise